-Simple random sampling is a sampling technique where every item in the population has an even chance and likelihood of being selected in the sample.
-Here the selection of items completely depends on chance or by probability and therefore this sampling technique is also sometimes known as a method of chances.
+Definition: Simple random sampling is defined as a sampling technique where every item in the population has an even chance and likelihood of being selected in the sample.
+Here the selection of items entirely depends on luck or probability, and therefore this sampling technique is also sometimes known as a method of chances.

-Simple random sampling is a very basic type of sampling method and can easily be a component of a more complex sampling method.
+Simple random sampling is a fundamental sampling method and can easily be a component of a more complex sampling method.
 The main attribute of this sampling method is that every sample has the same probability of being chosen.

-The sample size in this sampling method should ideally be more than a few hundred so that simple random sampling can be applied in an appropriate manner.
-It is sometimes argued that this method is theoretically simple to understand but difficult to practically implement.
-Working with large sample size isn’t an easy task and it can sometimes be a challenge finding a realistic sampling frame.
+The sample size in this sampling method should ideally be more than a few hundred so that simple random sampling can be applied appropriately.
+They say that this method is theoretically simple to understand but difficult to implement practically.
+Working with large sample size isn’t an easy task, and it can sometimes be a challenge to finding a realistic sampling frame.

 Simple random sampling methods

-1. A list of all the members of the population is prepared initially and then each member is marked with a specific number ( for example, there are nth members then they will be numbered from 1 to N).
+- They prepare a list of all the population members initially, and then each member is marked with a specific number ( for example, there are nth members, then they will be numbered from 1 to N).

-2. From this population, random samples are chosen using two ways: random number tables and random number generator software.
-A random number generator software is preferred more as the sample numbers can be generated randomly without human interference.
+- From this population, researchers choose random samples using two ways: random number tables and random number generator software.
+Researchers prefer a random number generator software, as no human interference is necessary to generate samples.

-There are two approaches that aim to minimize any biases in the process of simple random sampling:
+Two approaches aim to minimize any biases in the process of simple random sampling:

 - Method of lottery

-Using the method of the lottery is one of the oldest methods and is a mechanical example of random sampling.
-In this method, each member of the population has to number systematically and in a consequent manner by writing each number on a separate piece of paper.
-These pieces of paper are mixed and put into a box and then numbers are drawn out of the box in a random manner.
+Using the lottery method is one of the oldest ways and is a mechanical example of random sampling.
+In this method, the researcher gives each member of the population a number.
+Researchers draw numbers from the box randomly to choose samples.

 - Use of random numbers